Epistemic injustice: Misrepresentation of experiences

 Instances where privileged groups speak on behalf of marginalized groups can often lead to stereotyping, as the perceptions that these speakers share may depend upon the limited interactions that they have had with these groups.
 For example, there is a popular stereotype that conceives of all autistic individuals as possessing "savant" abilities.
 This perception is inaccurate to the experiences of every autistic individual, and can amount to harm for the community as a whole.
 While this stereotype may seem to paint autistic individuals in a positive light, its popularity often places pressure on autistic individuals to possess heightened abilities, and constructs the majority of the community who do not fit within this expectation as disappointing and worthy of stigma.
-This stereotype also reinforces the idea that autistic individuals may be seen as equal to their neurotypical counterparts only if they are able to compensate for the supposed ways that their autism makes them inherently inferior.
+This stereotype also reinforces the idea that autistic individuals may be seen as equal to their non-autistic counterparts only if they are able to compensate for the supposed ways that their autism makes them inherently inferior.

 One area where epistemic injustice is especially dangerous is in lawmaking, specifically with policies that aim to solve a problem experienced by specific groups.
 For example, laws aiming to alleviate poverty most often depend upon how wealthy politicians perceive poverty and its causes.
 While these perceived causes may contribute to poverty, they mistakenly do not include the perspectives of individuals that are impoverished, making these laws less effective than they could be.

 Epistemological violence

 Epistemological violence is distinct from epistemic injustice in that it usually occurs in the power structure of academic research, such as when interpreting empirical results in psychology.
 Epistemological violence is theoretical interpretations of empirical results that construct a targeted group as inferior, despite alternative and equally viable interpretations of the data.

-For example, the psychologist Monique Botha has argued that academic studies of Theory of Mind in autistic children constitutes epistemological violence, due to foundational studies explicitly or implicitly drawing universal conclusions about the entire group of autistic people.
+For example, the psychologist Monique Botha has argued that academic studies of theory of mind in autistic children constitutes epistemological violence, due to foundational studies explicitly or implicitly drawing universal conclusions about the entire group of autistic people.

 Origins

-Though the term epistemic injustice was not coined until 1999, earlier thinkers have discussed similar ideas.
+Though the term epistemic injustice was not coined until 1998, earlier thinkers have discussed similar ideas.

 Vivian May has argued that civil rights activist Anna Julia Cooper in the 1890s anticipated the concept in claiming that Black women are denied full and equal recognition as knowers.

 Gaile Pohlhaus Jr. points to Gayatri Chakrovorty Spivak's 1988 essay "Can the Subaltern Speak?" as another anticipation.
 In that essay, Spivak describes what she calls epistemic violence occurring when subaltern persons are prevented from speaking for themselves about their own interests because of others claiming to know what those interests are.